MicrosoftDocs/semantic-kernel-docs/semantic-kernel/get-started/index.md

 ms.date: 05/04/2023
 ms.service: mssearch
 ---
-# Get started learning how to use Semantic Kernel
+# Start learning how to use Semantic Kernel

 By following these three steps, you can run the getting started Jupyter notebook guides for either C# or Python.